 Participants were recruited through public health practitioners' local contacts, including groups that support YP in areas with higher vaping prevalence, based on local knowledge and LA survey data.
 Prior to data collection, study team members visited each group to discuss the project and gauge interest in participation.
-All group members were provided with a Participant Information Sheet (PIS), for themselves and their families, and a consent form.
+All group members were provided with a Participant Information Sheet (PIS) for themselves and their families and a consent form.
 YP under 16 years were provided with a parental/legal guardian consent form.
-A video version of the PIS was produced to ensure an accessible version of the study information for YP and their families.
-As some families spoke English as a second language, translated PIS and consent forms were provided in appropriate languages.
+We also produced a video version of the PIS to ensure an alternative accessible version of the study information for YP and their families.
+As some families spoke English as a second language, we provided translated PIS and consent forms in appropriate languages.
 Those choosing to take part who were under 16 years old were also talked through a simple assent form before starting the focus group, in addition to the parental/legal guardian consent.
-The study received ethical approval from Sheffield Hallam University reference ER58604236.
+The study received ethical approval from xxxxx.